030219 – Christian Dior – V&A London

 S-Type and M-Type asteroids contain numerous metals including rare metals.
 As soon as trade between asteroids and between asteroids and earth commences subsidiary industries would grow along and around the new trade routes opening a new frontier.
 At present economic rather than technological conditions have prevented space initiatives, development and progress.
 However, as of September 2016, there were 711 known asteroids with a market value exceeding US$100 trillion and it is only a matter of time before the equation tips towards the economically feasible.
 The vastness of space contains an economic vastness of resources, although the total mass of the asteroid belt is only 4% that of the moon, asteroids are resource rich.

 Early asteroid mining may well resemble the Privateers of the Fifteenth Century.
 Pirates on the high seas backed by National Governments.
 In a world that had yet to be claimed and with all eligible parties fighting for their share, this was a very grey area for any form of legislation.
 Earth has drafted The Outer Space Treaty and The Moon Agreement that outline laws and procedures with regard to space and space mining but only a few countries have signed these and as the prospects become more feasible the rules will change.
 It will be corporations backed by investors and not governments that will fund early space exploration.
-The East India Company immediately comes to mind, controlling key ports and Trade Routes, the gateways, will be the desired path of most corporations.
-To encourage anyone with a bucket, a spade and spaceship to ride out, stake a claim and strike gold.
+The East India Company immediately comes to mind, controlling key ports and Trade Routes, the gateways, will be the desired path of most corporations, to encourage anyone with a bucket, a spade and spaceship to ride out, stake a claim and strike gold.

 The early days of space mining may well be Gung Ho but just as Venice was the initiator of this essay, by establishing trade and controlling the gateway to the Silk Road, out of the swamp grew an amazing rich and diverse city.
-There will be space cities equally magical their stories told by Marco Polo astronauts.
+There will be space cities equally magical, their stories told by Marco Polo astronauts.
 But just as Venice had its day, its day also passed.
 Wars with Turkey lost the Venetians control over Constantinople and with it control of the Silk Road land route to the East.
 Soon Columbus would discover the New World and Vasco Da Gama would round the Cape of Good Hope establishing a sea route to India.
 Venice’s monopoly on Eastern trade would be broken and its oared galleys were now outdated and of little use on the open seas.
 I see no reason why the rise and fall of future space cities should be any different.
 According to CNEOS, "It has been estimated that the mineral wealth resident in the belt of asteroids between the orbits of Mars and Jupiter would be equivalent to about 100 billion dollars for every person on Earth today."
-It is difficult to imagine the asteroids belt being left untouched forever, dwindling terrestrial resources my well force our hand.
+It is difficult to imagine the asteroids belt being left untouched forever, dwindling terrestrial resources may well force our hand.
 To fully explore space we would need resources beyond those that could be supplied by Earth.

 An important test bed for mankind’s ambitions for space would be with our own moon.
 The moon’s surface is believed to be rich in cobalt, iron, gold, palladium, platinum, titanium, tungsten, uranium and the gas helium3.
-Water has been discovered at the poles which would be used either to sustain life or split and used as a fuel.
-The moon good also function as the earth’s lifeboat housing data stores of information including genetic, technical and historic should an asteroid ever fatally hit the earth.
+Water has been discovered at the poles which would be used either to sustain life or split and be used as a fuel.
+The moon could also function as the earth’s lifeboat housing data stores of information including genetic, technical and historic should an asteroid ever fatally hit the earth.
 How many more years will we wait for the first moon base?

 The Surrogate Twin